Diplomate, American College of Veterinary Internal Medicine, Board Certified in Medicine

 Amy completed the Practitioner in Residence program at The University of Sydney in Small Animal Medicine, before moving to Melbourne to commence her residency training program in small animal internal medicine at The University of Melbourne.
 During her residency program Amy completed a Master of Veterinary Studies at The University of Melbourne.
-Amy undertook additional externship training at Purdue University Nephrology/Urology; University of California, Davis Cardiology and Neurology and Colorado State University Animal Cancer Center (surgical, medical, and radiation oncology).
+Amy undertook additional externship training at Purdue University in Nephrology/Urology; University of California, Davis in Cardiology and Neurology and at the Colorado State University Animal Cancer Center (surgical, medical, and radiation oncology).
 Amy successfully gained board certification with the American College of Veterinary Internal Medicine and is a registered specialist in small animal internal medicine.

 Interestingly, Amy also holds a Bachelor of Social Work (Hons) from The University of Sydney.
-Amy continues to volunteer for a variety of charity veterinary organisations in her spare time and has a passionate commitment to animal welfare.
-She strives to offer her patients high quality care and evidence based medicine.
-Her profession interests include minimally invasive interventional endoscopy, urinary tract disease, feline medicine, gastroenterology and oncology.
+Amy continues to volunteer for charity veterinary organisation in her spare time and has a passionate commitment to animal welfare.
+She strives to offer her patients high quality care and to practice evidence based medicine.
+Her professional interests include minimally invasive interventional endoscopy (diagnostics and therapeutics), urinary tract disease, feline medicine, gastroenterology and oncology.

-Amy loves traveling, the outdoors and spending time with her rescue pets and family.
+Amy loves travelling, the outdoors and spending time with her rescue pets and family.